iotexproject/iotex-pantheon/README.md

   <img src="https://github.com/iotexproject/iotex-pantheon/blob/master/logo.png" width="480px">
 </p>

-Pantheon is the consortium blockchain built with IoTeX techonology.
-With trial, The chain will be running on standalone mode in this setup(one single node produce blocks).
+Pantheon is the consortium blockchain built with IoTeX technology.
+With the trial, The chain will be running on the standalone mode in this setup(one single node produce blocks).

 ## Usage:
     ./setup.sh                     - Use the mirror provided by the official docker hub, and